This article explains in detail the Masks feature in PIX4Dmatic.

 To create masks on images, use prompts:

-• Validate Mask: When the mask is satisfactory, press the ENTER key to validate it.
-Note that starting to prompt a new image (or disabling the image mask tool) will automatically validate the previous mask.
+- Validate Mask: When the mask is satisfactory, press the ENTER key to validate it.
+Note that starting to prompt a new image, disabling the image mask tool, or applying the mask to 3D will also automatically validate the previous mask.

 Creating Multiple Masks in the Same Image

 You can create multiple separate masks within the same image.
 This is useful for representing disjoint components of a larger object.
 For instance, to select all the glass parts of a car (windshield and headlights), start with positive prompts.
-If the selection is too large, press ESC to cancel the last prompt, validate the first mask (headlights) with ENTER, and then create a new separate mask for the windshield.image7
+If the selection is too large, undo the last prompt using the Undo shortcut or the Edit>Undo application menu entry, validate the first mask (headlights) with ENTER, and then create a new separate mask for the windshield.

 Keyboard shortcuts and Mouse controls: